 Instead of gratitude we complain, instead of love we are blocked by fear.

 Please don’t miss this moment, it loves us, it invites us, it never gives up on us.

-It will always be there until the day we die and beyond and we know that, but we must never forget this moment is ever changing so it is in fact extremely rare, the exact same moment will never happen twice.
+It will always be there until the day we die and beyond and we know that, but we must never forget the moment is ever changing so it is extremely rare and the same moment will never happen twice.